 Christmas Theme

 All those little things you end up purchasing next December anyhow.
-Now that your tree is up, start thinking about next year; all of these items will be on blowout sales for the next few weeks while stores clean out their inventory.
+Now that your tree is upstart thinking about next year, all of these items will be on blowout sales while stores clean out their inventory for the next few weeks.

 - Christmas Wrapping stuff